Extension of a Diophantine triple with the property $D(4)$: Extension of a pair

-associated to the problem of extension of a pair to a triple.
-Under some conditions for the pair $\{a,b\}$ we can prove that these fundamental solutions are the only one.
-The next result is an improvement of \cite[Lemma 1]{bf_parovi}.
+associated with the problem of an extension of a pair to a triple.
+Under some conditions for the pair $\{a,b\}$ we can prove that these fundamental solutions are the only ones.